 Mar Lichaa Monastery

-Mar Lichaa Monsatery is the most popular landmark in Qadisha Valley.
+The Mar Lichaa Monastery is one of the most popular landmarks in Qadisha Valley.
 Beautifully restored, built into the vertical cliff wall, is exceptionally impressive.
 The date of its first settlements is unknown.
 What is known:

 Mar Lichaa Monastery houses a very interesting find which remains a mystery until today - The Black Slab.
-One of the first signs of Christianity is engraved in it, it's not a fish but a geometrical form representing God in its center (take a look at the photo below).
-What's fascinating about it is that it bears inscriptions in East Syrian language which wasn't used in Lebanon.
-Most likely the slab was brought by the monks from Aleppo and dates back to as early as the beginning of Christianity.
+A medieval sign of Christianity in the Orient is engraved in it, it's not a fish, but a geometrical form representing God in its center, a cross and the four Evangelists (take a look at the photo below).
+What's fascinating about it is that it bears inscriptions in the Syriac language, written in Estrangelo script which was commonly used in Lebanon mainly before the 12th century.
+Most likely, the slab was brought by the monks from Aleppo and dates back to a period older than the oldest archaeological evidence in Mar Lichaa.

 Saint Anthony of Padua